Sports tech in 2025 – What I’m looking forward to

 Most keen cyclists I know opt for the existing Continental GP5000 tyres, which have low rolling resistance (RR), weight and decent grip.
 There are various flavours, like the lighter TT version that lowers RR and a heavier TLR version that replaces the weight and risk of an inner tube with the weight and risk of sealant (hmmm).
 I like and use Pirelli as well.

 I’ve been lucky to use the state-of-the-art Continental Aero 111 this year, which adds a bit of weight, a bit of grip, and a tad more RR – and creates watts (claim: sail effect).
 Theoretically, it is better and faster overall because of its aerodynamic tread profile.
 You might scoff, but aero wheels and tyres significantly affect your performance.
-I actually won a GB national-level, age-group multisport event this year, and I used the Aero 111 (I don’t normally win decent races but I did go up a group).
+I won a GB national-level, age-group multisport event this year and used the Aero 111 (I don’t normally win decent races, but I did go up a group).
 I’ve also had some bizarre 2-hour PBs/PRs on some of my regular loops with this tyre when my fitness and fatigue levels would have predicted otherwise.
 The aero boost that the Aero 11 is supposed to deliver could be part of the explanation.

 Anyway, I reckon the tread profile and improved Black Chili compound will make their way onto Continental’s next generation of performance road tyres in 2025 – i.e. the GP6000 range.